Boston Pianos Review: How good are Boston pianos?

 For both high quality and affordability, they can make the argument that they are the best-manufactured piano on the market.

 The best way to experience Boston is to try a few yourself.
-Compare it to the Steinways in one of our two showrooms in Boston and Newton.
+Compare it to the Steinways in our Newton showroom.
 You'll find that Boston is up to the challenge.

 For more information about the Boston line of pianos, click here.